Cl3m3nt1n4/myuserchrome/README.md

 + All buttons are now dots unless on hover.

++ Pinned tabs now show icon.
+(On the original css they don't make impossible to use such feature)

 Problems to be fixed:

++ When changing the order of the tabs by draging them they move out of the place.

 + When on windowed mode at the top left appears a white line.

-Note: Please keep in mind that all changes are updated to Github without much testing since I like to see a proper changelog.
+Note: Please keep in mind that all changes are merged to Github without much testing since I treat this as a alpha project.